qooxdoo/qooxdoo/qooxdoo/documentation/manual/source/pages/low_level/tutorial_web_developers.rst

-You don't have to worry about the browsers differences now, and it is a one-liner. qooxdoo is well namespaced, so you can safely use it in your webpage, it won't affect other libraries or the global objects, like Array, String, asf.
+You don't have to worry about the browsers differences now, and it is a one-liner. qooxdoo is well namespaced, so you can safely use it in your webpage, it won't affect other libraries or the global objects, like Array, String ... .
 For the low-level things we present here, there are three packages of interest: ``qx.bom``, ``qx.dom`` and ``qx.html``.
 The above method used for adding the click-event listener on a DIV is a static method of the ``Element`` class, so one can use it  right away without instantiating objects.
 Most methods in these three namespaces are static.

 Getting the position of a DIV